 1First-Base Seat

-The first-base seat is the first betting spot on the player’s far right and immediately to the dealer’s left.
-First-base players are always the first to receive their cards as dealing starts from this position.
-Respectively, you will be the first to make playing decisions if you take this spot.
+The first-base seat is the first betting spot on the player’s far right, immediately to the dealer’s left.
+First-base players are always the first to receive their cards because dealing starts from this position.
+Consequently, if you choose this seat, you will also make your playing decisions first.

 2Third-Base Seat

-The third-base seat, also called the anchor, is the last table position at your far left if you are already seated and facing the dealer.
-Not counting the dealer, third-base players receive their cards last and are also the last to act on their hands.
+The third-base seat, also called the anchor, is the last position on your far left when you are seated and facing the dealer.
+Excluding the dealer, third-base players receive their cards last and act last.

-This spot is ideal for rookies who are still learning basic strategy as they will have plenty of time to make playing decisions without slowing down the game.
+This spot is ideal for rookies who are still learning basic strategy, as it provides extra time to decide without slowing the game.

 3Shortstop Seat

 The shortstop seat is the middle position at the table.
-Some people prefer it because they believe it enables them to prevent undesirable players to their left from joining the game mid-action.
+Some players prefer it because they believe it prevents unwelcome players on their left from joining mid-hand.

 Other Players’ Decisions Have No Impact on Your Odds

-Some people wrongfully assume the decisions of players seated in the first-base and third-base positions can affect the odds of the entire table.
-The first base, they reason, sets the tone for any given round, while incorrect playing decisions from the third base can improve the dealer’s winning chances.
+Some people mistakenly assume that the decisions of players seated at first base or third base can affect the odds for the entire table.
+They believe the first base sets the tone for any given round, while poor decisions from third base may increase the dealer’s chances of winning.

 An Example of Rookies ‘Messing Things Up’ for the Entire Table

-Timid and unversed players commonly avoid these seats out of fear their decisions can provoke the ire of the whole table.
-Suppose, for example, a rookie misplays a hard 13 against the dealer’s 6, deciding to hit rather than stand as basic strategy suggests.
-The rookie pulls out a ten and bust as a result.
+Timid, inexperienced players commonly avoid these seats because they fear their decisions will provoke the ire of the entire table.
+Suppose a rookie misplays a hard 13 against the dealer’s 6, deciding to hit rather than stand as basic strategy recommends.
+The rookie draws a ten and busts.

-The dealer then flips over another ten for a hard 16, hits, and receives a five for a total of 21, subsequently outdrawing all unbusted players at the table.
-Everyone turns sour at the rookie, accusing them of causing the mass loss.
-Had this clueless novice stood as was the correct thing to do in this situation, they would not have taken the dealer’s bust card, right?
+The dealer then flips over another ten for a hard 16, hits, and receives a five for a total of 21, outdrawing all unbusted players at the table.
+Everyone turns on the rookie, blaming them for the collective loss.
+Had this novice simply stood, as basic strategy dictates, they would not have taken the dealer’s bust card, right?

 Software Simulations Proof

-Wrong.
-The truth of the matter is the poor playing decisions of fellow patrons have no bearing on your long-term odds of winning.
-Various software simulations have proven this line of reasoning is incorrect, including one conducted by gaming expert and analyst Michael Shackleford, better known under the alias the Wizard of Odds.
+Incorrect.
+The truth is that the poor playing decisions of fellow patrons have no bearing on your long-term odds of winning.
+Various software simulations, including one conducted by gaming expert and analyst Michael Shackleford, better known as the Wizard of Odds, have proven that this line of reasoning is wrong.

 Shackleford ran a computer simulation on a standard US-style blackjack variation that offered the following playing conditions: